egbonjefri/ai4ph_notebooks_versioning/README.md

 ## Contributing

-We welcome contributions to this project.
-Please read the `CONTRIBUTING.md` file for guidelines on how to make contributions.
+Contributions are welcomed on this project.

 ## License